andjthom/resume/README.md

 ## Goals

-Pursue a Masters of Science in Computer Science...
+Complete a Masters of Science in Computer Science before pursuing a software engineering career.

 ## Notable Coursework from University of Louisville